Help Center

 Access management

 In BlueConic, all access-related functionality is grouped together under a single Access Management option through the BlueConic settings menu.
-When you click BlueConic Settings > Access management, the following tabs appear within a horizontal bar at the top (underneath the main navigation bar):
+When you click BlueConic settings > Access management, the following tabs appear within a horizontal bar at the top (underneath the main navigation bar):

 Access_management_option.jpg